mnelson4/printmyblog/readme.txt

 7. Add the Print My Blog block to add a form visitors can use to select what and how to print your blog.

 == Changelog ==
+= 3.1.2 May 4, 2021 =
+* Improvement: removed a few unused JS and CSS files

 = 3.1.1 April 30, 2021 =
 * Improvement: use flexbox for WP column blocks in pro again (they're handled much better since 3.1.0)